emmanuelnk/emmanuelnk/README.md

 #

-Hi there! 👋🏿
+Hi!

-I'm Emmanuel Nsubuga Kyeyune 🇺🇬  -- Currently working as a Site Reliability Engineer.
+I'm Emmanuel -- From 🇺🇬 and currently in 🇨🇳 working in as a Site Reliability Engineer.

 <a href="https://stackexchange.com/users/3555135"><img src="https://stackexchange.com/users/flair/3555135.png?theme=clean" width="208" height="58" alt="profile for Emmanuel N K on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for Emmanuel N K on Stack Exchange, a network of free, community-driven Q&amp;A sites"></a>